Mohammad-Faraki/visualspec.test/README.md

 # visualspec.test
-This project contains test cases written with Pangolin(a wrapper for selenium) and selenium.
+This project contains test cases written with Pangolin(a wrapper for selenium by Geeks) and selenium.